kirlarionov/profiles-table/README.md

 </h1>

 ## About
- A simple application in which I first used React.js
+ A simple application in which I first used React.js (November 2021)

  Link to view this  App &#10143;  https://kirlarionov.github.io/profiles-table/